Key Performance Indicators

 One of the department's highest priorities is to provide the information and training programs that prepare the state's resident workforce to get the maximum benefit from the state's economic growth.
 To that end, the department is committed to improving the content and marketing of its training programs and producing sound occupational forecasts to help identify unmet training needs.
 The department also works with industry to assess their needs, coordinate training programs, and enforce resident-hire laws and regulations.
 Nonresident worker information for 2017 will be published in January 2019.

-Target #6: Equal prior year's number of employed individuals exiting the Vocational Rehabilitation program.
+Target #6: Individuals exiting the Vocational Rehabilitation program are employed.

 |3: Income Replacement: Eligible Alaskans receive timely and accurate income replacement determinations and payments.|

-Target #1: Exceed the federal timeliness benchmark of 87 percent of initial Unemployment Insurance payments within 21 days.
+Target #1: Issue at least 87 percent of initial Unemployment Insurance payments within 21 days.

-Percent of Initial Unemployment Insurance Payments Processed within 21 Days (exceeded the federal benchmark of 87 percent in 2017)
+Initial Unemployment Insurance Payments Processed within 21 Days

 Target #2: Requests for reimbursement from the Fishermen's Fund will be paid within 30 days of receipt.

 Claims filed by fisherman are cyclical with the fishing season.
 The Fund receives 50 percent of its claims between July and October.
-The Fund approved 144 claims within 30 days or less.
-Claim approval on 63 claims was delayed for the following reasons:
+The fund administration approved 133 claims of which78 claims were paid within 30 days or less.
+Delayed decisions and payments were issued on 55 claims for the following reasons:

-1. The Fund did not receive medical bills, medical chart notes and explanation of benefits with the claim.
+1. The Fund did not receive required medical bills, chart notes, and explanation of benefits with the claim.

 2. The Fund was unable to verify a valid license or permit.